Margaret Pole, 8th Countess of Salisbury

 • Henry Pole, 1st Baron Montagu (c.
 1492 – 1539) married Jane Neville, daughter of George Neville, 4th Baron Bergavenny; had issue; was one of the peers in the trial of Anne Boleyn; beheaded for treason during the reign of King Henry VIII

 • Reginald Pole (c.
-1500 – 1558) Cardinal, Papal Legate, last Roman Catholic Archbishop of Canterbury during the reign of Queen Mary I.
+1500 – 1558) Cardinal, Papal Legate, and last Roman Catholic Archbishop of Canterbury during the reign of Queen Mary I.

 • Sir Geoffrey Pole of Lordington (c.
 1501 – 1558) married Constance Pakenham, granddaughter and heiress of Sir John Pakenham; had issue; suspected of treason by King Henry VIII by conspiring with Charles V, Holy Roman Emperor, lived in exile in Europe